If you are going to attend a job fair, you need to know about important tips to pay attention to get the most out of such an event.

-To prevent such situation, use a simple paper clip, but not staples.
+To prevent such a situation, use a simple paper clip, but not staples.
 It is also important to note because a hiring manager might need to scan information provided in your resume, and staples will definitely add unpleasant work.

-So a paper clip is a good solution for such situation, as it shows your understanding of all the hard work done by hiring managers.
+So a paper clip is a good solution for such a situation, as it shows your understanding of all the hard work done by hiring managers.

-Also, pay attention to a paper size, as it is recommended to use standard size 8.5″ by 11″.
+Also, pay attention to the paper size, as it is recommended to use standard size 8.5″ by 11″.
 This will also be more handful for hiring managers, as your resume will correspond to standard sizes and will not require a special folder.
 Though, don’t forget to create an effective resume summary.

 Highlight Important Info

 From the first look at your resume, a hiring manager should understand whom this CV belongs to and how you can be contacted.
-This means that you need to write your name and contact information on a front page at the beginning.
+This means that you need to write your name and contact information on the front page at the beginning.

 At the same time, you can use bigger font size to highlight this info, but don’t exaggerate this recommendation using the biggest possible font size.
 Just make sure that your resume is organized in a good way, and all necessary information can be easily found at once.